Getting Started

 The 10 Step Method is helping in many ways.

 DISCLAIMER: THIS IS NOT MEDICAL ADVICE!
 We do not employ doctors or licensed medical professionals, so we do not provide medical advice.
-Nothing presented here is a substitute for the advice of a DOCTOR or other licensed health care provider.…Self-Advocating With Your Doctor.
+Nothing presented here is a substitute for the advice of a DOCTOR or other licensed health care provider Self-Advocating with Your Doctor.
+This information is in addition to our tips and you may find it interesting or useful.

 WHEN WE SEE THE DOCTOR, WE START AT A DISADVANTAGE, if we are not fully aware.